-Time Limit
+Program Time Limit

-A full-time student should complete the degree requirements within six years of initial registration at Shenandoah.
-Time extensions may be granted when approved by the senior vice president & vice president for academic affairs.
+A full-time student should complete all degree requirements within six years of initial registration at Shenandoah.
+Stand-alone undergraduate certificate requirements (not taken with an undergraduate program) should be completed within four years of initial registration at Shenandoah.
+Time extensions may be granted when approved by the vice president for academic affairs.